saelthavron/txeo/README.md

 ### 🔢 **Example 1: Tensor Basics**

-Here is a code sample where a 3x3 `txeo::Tensor` is defined, written to a file and then another instance is created from the saved file.
+Here is a code sample where a 3x3 `txeo::Matrix` is defined, written to a file and then another instance is created from the saved file.

 ```cpp
 //main.cpp